Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Reconfigurable RSP Architecture

 The next task is to detect the strongest target and estimate its parameters.
-The \textit{Multiple Target Packet Schedular} processes in PS sequentially, and sends all received packets to the MF block in PL via DMA.
-Depending on the available resources, the proposed architecture allows the parallel processing of multiple packets using parallel MF blocks and multi-channel DMAs as shown in the figure.
+The \textit{Multiple Target Packet Schedular} processes in PS sequentially and sends all received packets to the MF block in PL via DMA.
+Depending on the available resources, the proposed architecture allows the parallel processing of multiple packets using parallel MF blocks and multi-channel DMAs, as shown in Fig. ~\ref{fig:comp_arch_GUI}.
 Using the MF output of the first packet, the peak search process in PS calculates the range and azimuth of the first detected target.
-For performance analysis, root mean square error (RMSE) is calculated (as discussed in the later sections) and displayed on the GUI.
+The CLEAN algorithm implemented in PS is used to detect multiple mobile targets in the ISAC field of view by utilizing the parameter information obtained from the previously localized target.
+The detected amplitude, range, and azimuth of the dominant target in each iteration are used to generate the point spread response ($\mathbf{h}(\cdot)$) as discussed in equation \eqref{eq:clean2} for the subsequent target detection.
+The \textit{Multiple Target Packet Schedular} processes in PS generate a dummy radar data square signal corresponding to the dominant target in the most recent iteration and processes it using the MF in FPGA to generate the point spread response, which is then subtracted from the original response to obtain the residue for the next iteration.
+This process is followed by Doppler velocity estimation of the targets using MUSIC.

 Based on the MF outputs of all packets, the peak selection block selects the desired samples from the MF output and forms the packet for the MUSIC block in FPGA.
 This packet is sent to the MUSIC via DMA and the corresponding Doppler velocity is estimated.
 Then the FPGA transfers the complete MUSIC spectra for displaying on the GUI.
-The CLEAN algorithm implemented in PS is used to detect multiple mobile targets in the JRC field-of-view by utilizing the parameter information obtained from the previously localized target.
-The detected amplitude, range, and azimuth of the dominant target in each iteration are used to generate the point spread response ($\mathbf{h}(\cdot)$) as discussed in equation \eqref{eq:clean2} for the subsequent target detection.

-The \textit{Multiple Target Packet Schedular} processes in PS generates a dummy radar data cube signal corresponding to the dominant target in the most recent iteration and processes it using the MF in FPGA to generate the point spread response, which is then subtracted from the original response to obtain the residue for the next iteration.
-This process is followed by Doppler velocity estimation of the targets using MUSIC.
+For performance analysis, root mean square error (RMSE) is calculated (as discussed in the later sections) and displayed on the GUI.